 Rice Pudding

-Rice Pudding (Kheer) is one of my all-time favorite desserts.
-It instantly brings to mind the lavish dinner parties at home, where it was always a highlight on the dessert table.
-The creamy sweetness of thickened milk and tender rice, paired with the crunchy bite of blanched almonds and the juicy pop of plumped raisins, is irresistible and always leaves me craving more.
+Rice Pudding or Chawal ki Kheer is one of my all-time favorite desserts.
+It instantly brings to mind the lavish dinner parties at home, where it was always the highlight of the dessert table.
+The creamy sweetness of slow-thickened milk and tender rice, paired with the crunch of almonds and the juicy pop of raisins, makes this dessert truly irresistible.

-While traditional rice pudding is often made with whole milk—or even sweetened condensed milk for extra richness—I prefer using 2% milk.
-It keeps the dessert lighter while still maintaining a creamy texture, and I add just enough sugar to achieve that perfect sweetness.
+While many traditional versions use whole milk or even condensed milk for extra richness, I prefer using 2% milk.
+It keeps the dessert lighter while still delivering a creamy texture, with just enough sugar to strike the perfect balance.

 RicePudding_Featured3